 Price: $$ to $$$ Expensive to Very Pricey.
 Included features will vary greatly from tour to tour, as the boats are chartered not owned by International Expeditions.

-Cuba Voyage: A 10-day land and cruise itinerary includes two full days on land with hotel nights and visiting UNESCO World Heritage sites of Trinidad and Cienfuegos, Juventud (Isle of Youth) and a nature reserve.
+Cuba Voyage: A 10-day land and cruise itinerary includes two full days on land with nights on board in Havana and visiting UNESCO World Heritage sites of Trinidad and Cienfuegos, Juventud (Isle of Youth) and a nature reserve.
 Then embark in the 46-passenger PANORAMA, a sleek motor sailer for the rest of the itinerary, including docking near Havana for three days with access to the capital city.
 Excursions include visits to historic town centers, national scenic areas and meeting locals while visiting student activities, art and music workshops, shop owners, markets and museums.
 The itinerary also operates in the opposition direction.
-Departures: January to March.
+Departures: January to April.

-Amazon River Cruise: A 9-night cruise tour with two nights in Iquitos that emphasizes the Amazon River and its tributaries with seven nights aboard the 31-passenger LA ESTRELLA AMAZONICA/AMAZON STAR.
-While visiting local villages (which vary between cruises) to see their way of life, the key feature is Peru’s Pacaya-Samiria Reserve to look for sloths, monkeys, pink and gray dolphins, and a wide variety of tropical birds.
+Amazon River Cruise: A 9-night cruise tour with two nights in Iquitos that emphasizes the Amazon River and its tributaries with seven nights aboard the 38-passenger ZAFIRO, while visiting local villages (which vary between cruises) to see their way of life, the key feature is Peru’s Pacaya-Samiria Reserve to look for sloths, monkeys, pink and gray dolphins, and a wide variety of tropical birds.
 The check list runs to 143 different birds from the Amazonian Umbrellabird to Long-billed Woodcreeper.
 Departures: year-round except mid-January and February.
 Available extensions to Guayaquil, Machu Picchu, Ecuador’s Amazon.

-Galapagos Islands: 10-day itineraries cover two different island itineraries with departures all year round first with departures from Guayaquil, Ecuador by air to the islands and a week aboard the 32-passenger expedition vessel EVOLUTION noted for its roomy public spaces, indoor/outdoor dining, open decks with outdoor bar, hot tub, and comfortable cabins ranging in size from 140 to 263 sq. ft.
+Galapagos Islands: 10-day itineraries cover two different island itineraries with all year-round departures, beginning with a flight from Guayaquil, Ecuador to the islands and a week aboard the 32-passenger expedition vessel EVOLUTION noted for its roomy public spaces, indoor/outdoor dining, open decks with outdoor bar, hot tub, and comfortable cabins ranging in size from 140 to 263 sq. ft.
 Some departures are geared to families.
 The islands are noted for highly diverse landscapes from desert dry to well-watered forests, and some of the wildlife is unique to these islands.
 Enjoy walking amongst penguins (yes, not only Antarctica), sea lions, marine iguanas, tortoises and those blue-footed boobies.
 Talks aboard from the Darwin Station staff and small groups ashore.
 Departures: Year-round except September.

 Papua New Guinea: This 16-day tour to Papua New Guinea is largely by air beginning and ending in Cairns, Queensland, Australia.
 However, three nights along the Sepik River aboard the SEPIK SPIRIT positions you well inland to remote backwater people who first had outside contact in the 1930’s.
 Besides visiting the Huli “wigmen” and hearing Mt.
 Hagen’s “sing sing” performed by locals in elaborate costumes and body paint, there is much wildlife to see — some only seen in this part of the world such as cassowaries, kookaburras, bowerbirds, lorikeets, cockatoos and birds of paradise.
 Departure dates are on request.